Coding for Evaluation of Auditory Rehabilitation Status (CPT codes 92626 and 92627)

 NOTE: Effective January 1, 2020, Current Procedural Terminology (CPT ® American Medical Association) codes related to the evaluation of auditory rehabilitation status have been revised.
 Guidance through the CPT Assistant on the appropriate use of codes 92626 (Evaluation of Auditory Rehabilitation Status; first hour) and 92627 (Evaluation of Auditory Rehabilitation Status; each additional 15 minutes) is forthcoming.
 Updates will be provided here after the guidance has been published.
 Additional questions regarding 2020 changes can be directed to firstname.lastname@example.org.

 The content in this Q&A was compiled in collaboration with the Academy of Doctors of Audiology (ADA), the American Academy of Audiology (AAA), and the American Speech-Language-Hearing Association (ASHA).

-There has been confusion regarding the appropriate use of Current Procedural Terminology (CPT ® American Medical Association) codes related to the evaluation of auditory rehabilitation status.
 The guidance below is based on an article, Coding Brief: Evaluation of Auditory Rehabilitation Status (92626), from the July 2014 edition of the CPT Assistant which is published by the American Medical Association and considered an authoritative source for coding guidance.
 These codes have coverage and non-coverage applications and audiologists will need to validate coverage with their individual payers.